-We sell Stihl, Husqvarna and Honda small engine equipment.
+We sell Stihl, Husqvarna, and Honda small engine equipment.
 Husqvarnas use a Briggs & Stratton or Honda engine, while the Stihl and Honda machines use their own respective engines.
 Murdoch’s service center mechanics are certified to repair all of these products.
 Here are our fuel recommendations from the repair centers:

 - Use high octane – this is the only way you can get non-ethanol fuel in most of our store locations.
-Most fuel stations will mark this as snowmobile fuels and have their own pump handle.
+Most fuel stations will mark this as snowmobile fuel and have their own pump handle.

 - Only purchase a 30-60 day supply at a time (1 or 2 gallons for most homeowners)

 - Use fuel stabilizers with every fuel can fill up (Marine Stabil or Seafoam)

 - Do not store your equipment with fuel in it for longer than a couple of weeks without use.

 - Using ethanol fuels will also deteriorate fuel lines and gaskets over time, causing fuel leaks and the risk of fire.

 - Click for more info about our services